rust-lambda/rust-lambda.com/src/content/faq/01_is-it-for-beginners.md

 question: "Is this book suitable for beginners?"
 ---

-Yes, the book is designed to be accessible to readers with basic knowledge of Rust.
-The early chapters provide a gentle introduction to Lambda functions and serverless computing.
+Yes, this book is designed to be accessible to readers with very basic knowledge of Rust and AWS.
+The early chapters provide a gentle introduction to Lambda functions and serverless computing in a simple and accessible way, catering to the needs of readers from different backgrounds.